 11. The use of copying and tracing devices, as well as personal radio and stereos, is prohibited.

-13. Archives are copyright and must not be published or reproduced without the written consent of the Director.
+14. Archives are copyright and must not be published or reproduced without the written consent of the Head of Reader Services.

-14. Readers’ tickets are issued subject to compliance with the Rules for Readers.
-Failure to observe the Rules for Readers may result in removal of archives from the reader or cancellation of the reader’s ticket.
+15. Readers’ tickets are issued subject to compliance with the Rules for Readers.
+Failure to observe the Rules for Readers may result in removal of archives from the reader and/or cancellation of the reader’s ticket.
 Theft or concealment of archives and wilful damage to archives are criminal offences under Section 18 of the National Archives Act, 1986.